 The streaming application receives content from the Content Delivery Network.
 The media header contains encryption information, which the streaming application then uses to initiate communication between the remote DRM license server the device Content Decryption Module

 CDM code is closed-source, and is available only to the browser platform.
-For example Widevine code is proprietary to Google.
+For example, Widevine code is proprietary to Google.
 PlayReady is proprietary DRM implementation for Microsoft Edge and IE, while FairPlay is the DRM for Safari and iOS.
 Mozilla Firefox does not have its own CDM, and instead incorporates Google Widevine CDM inside a secure sandbox.

-EME was jointly implemented by Browser vendors and streaming services
+Encrypted Media Extensions for DRM systems were jointly implemented by Browser vendors and streaming services

 The major stakeholders

 As I explained previously, DRM is a business requirement for content providers – whether it is independent video creators, Hollywood studios, or streaming applications such as Netflix and VdoCipher.
-If somehow a play about how EME was implemented and adopted were to be produced, the dramatis personae would be:
+If somehow a play about how EME was implemented and adopted was to be produced, the dramatis personae would be:

-- Content Providers, represented by Hollywood
+- Content Providers, Represented by Hollywood

-- Streaming Services, represented by Netflix
+- Streaming Services, Represented by Netflix

-- Browser Vendors, represented by Google (Chrome), Microsoft (Edge) and Mozilla (Firefox)
+- Browser Vendors, Represented by Google (Chrome), Microsoft (Edge), and Mozilla (Firefox)

 - World Wide Web Consortium (W3C)– Responsible for standardizing HTML specs

-- Security and Privacy researchers – represented by Electronic Frontier Foundation
+- Security and Privacy researchers – Represented by Electronic Frontier Foundation